uk-tre/community-management/governance/Community_spaces.md

 # UK TRE Community working and communication spaces

-## Jiscmail: Open discussions and annoucements
+## Jiscmail: Open discussions and announcements

 Our mailing list (UK-TRE-COMM@JISCMAIL.AC.UK) is the main and most important space to watch out for announcements.
 All official communications are made here, such as events.